pwinckles/card-game-rules/traditional/point/Sheepshead.md

 **Objective** Take more than 60 card-points.

-**Deal** Standard procedure, dealing out all of the cards and 2 cards to the stock.
+**Deal** Standard procedure, dealing out all of the cards and 2 cards to the talon.

 ## Picking

-Starting with the **forehand**, each player has the option to either pickup the cards in the stock or pass.
+Starting with the **forehand**, each player has the option to either pickup the cards in the talon or pass.
 Picking up the cards obliges the player to take at least 61 card-points in tricks.
 The player who picks the cards must then discard any 2 cards face down.
 These cards count towards their total at the end of the hand.

 ## Calling a Partner